Bus Éireann: History

+From 2021 Bus Éireann services were expanded as part of a general expansion of services of bus services in Ireland.
+In rural areas this is taking place under the Connecting Ireland programme.
+Connecting Ireland includes the expansion of LocalLink and Bus Éireann services, as well as a reorganisation of services nationally.
+In 2022 this included improvements to 20 bus routes under the purview of Bus Éireann.
+Services in urban areas have also been expanded, with the launch of new town bus services, such as Carlow's, in July 2023.

 Services

-Bus Éireann's main services in Ireland but they also provide services to Northern Ireland in association with Ulsterbus include: expressway (intercity), commuter, local and school services.
-Additional services within Ireland include city services in Cork, Galway, Limerick and Waterford and town services in Athlone, Balbriggan, Drogheda, Dundalk, Navan and Sligo.
+Bus Éireann's main services are in Ireland but they also provide services to Northern Ireland in association with Ulsterbus including: expressway (intercity), commuter, local and school services.
+Additional services within Ireland include city services in Cork, Galway, Limerick and Waterford and town services in Athlone, Balbriggan, Drogheda, Dundalk, Navan, Carlow and Sligo.

-Bus Éireann operates international services to Great Britain and Europe, that are also provided via the ports at Dublin and Rosslare Europort.
+Bus Éireann operates international services to Great Britain and mainland Europe, via the ports at Dublin and Rosslare Europort.
 Cities served include London, Birmingham, Manchester, Liverpool and Leeds.
 These are operated under the Eurolines brand.